fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/developers_grammar.rst

 Important
 ---------

-One thing essential for code to get into pydev is that it has to be properly tested.
+One thing essential for code to get into PyDev is that it has to be properly tested.
 For examples on tests for the grammar see the PyParserXXTest classes under tests/org.python.pydev.parser.

 Notes
 ------

-Note that the grammar is a fork of the Jython structure, but it has a number of changes to support the features needed in Pydev:
+Note that the grammar is a fork of the Jython structure, but it has a number of changes to support the features needed in PyDev:

 Major: